 Teoman Gökçe, the former member of HSK (1st department), was just only 49 years old.
-It is reported he died of a heart attack in prison.
+It is reported he died of a heart attack in prison on 2.
+April 2018.
 Gökçe, who was arrested unduely by Turkish judiciary acting as a tool for purging the opponents, had been held in a prison cell alone under solitary confinement for over 20 months.
 In Turkey where independent journalism and judiciary completely disappear, since it is impossible to learn the real reason of his death, it should be kept in mind the death of Gökçe in prison, middle-aged, healthy and known with his opponent stand against the government, is quite suspicious.

 Graduating from Istanbul University Law Faculty in 1990, Teoman Gökçe started to perform the judicial task as a recruit in 1991.
 He served as a public prosecutor in several regions of Turkey including the terror regions.
 Meanwhile, he had completed his doctora in law.
 In 1999, he was appointed to the Supreme Court of Appeal as a rapporteur judge suffering from heavy workload.
 Aftermath of a busy working pace for 11 years, he became a candidate member for HSK.
 In HSK elections, Gökçe was elected a member getting 6068 votes of 11900 which was over 50 percent of the total.
 Gökçe was quite popular among his colleagues in elections.
 As it is, he became the second taking the most votes.